quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 For gradient accumulation `batch_size * accumulation_iters` is the actual minibatch size.
 If code `batch_size = 2` and `accumulation_iters = 16` then minibatch size for gradient calculation is 32.

+Parent folder path should be provided in `dataset_path`.
+Inside it must be one or more folder with images.
+These folders are used as class information.

 For fast training it is best to first resize to expected size and remove corrupted, low res images with tools in this repo.

 ### Process